IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 3. Test that the new channel works correctly.
 4. Delete the old channel.

-For channel versions see [Notification event types and payload versions](/docs/services/certificate-manager?topic=certificate-manager-notifications-event-types).
+For channel versions, see [Notification event types and payload versions](/docs/services/certificate-manager?topic=certificate-manager-notifications-event-types).

 ## Examples
 {: #examples}